stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

-In the type signature of `maybeToEither` we see that type parameter `a` has multiplicity `0`, and will therefore be erased and only relevant at compile time, while the `Maybe a` argument has *unrestricted* multiplicity.
+In the type signature of `maybeToEither` we see that type parameter `a` has multiplicity `0`, and will therefore be erased and is only relevant at compile time, while the `Maybe a` argument has *unrestricted* multiplicity.

 It is also possible to annotate explicit arguments with multiplicities, in which case the argument must again be put in parentheses.
-For an example. look again at the type signature of `the`.
+For an example, look again at the type signature of `the`.

 ### Underscores